C93Fiedler/Shed-card-game/README.txt

 New version fixes:
 -Burning logic fixed, the game should run without issues now.
+-Print function imported from future, should run on newer versions of Python (not tested)

 Rules of the game:
 This game is based on https://en.wikipedia.org/wiki/Shithead_(card_game) with slightly different rules.